Slamdance Film Festival: Slamdance Presents

 In January 2010, Slamdance and Microsoft announced its partnership of year-round Slamdance Film programming on Xbox and Zune.
 Slamdance president and co-founder Peter Baxter said, “Slamdance has a true independent identity and proven track record of unearthing great films.
 It's time now to be progressive and unleash our film programs outside of the festival and directly help filmmakers find popular, worldwide audiences.
 The standard of Slamdance films deserve this much and we believe the audience will respond.”

 As of opening day at the 2011 Festival, select Competition Feature Films were made available via Zune Video Marketplace as part of this year's Festival and VOD Showcase for the duration of the festival, January 20–27.
 Select films included narrative features Modern Imbecile's Planet World, Snow on tha Bluff by Damon Russell, and The Beast Pageant by Albert Birney & Jon Moses; documentary features Road Dogs and Scrapper, as well as films from previous years’ festivals.
 In 2013, Slamdance expanded its VOD business onto iTunes, Amazon, Google, Vudu, and PlayStation.
 Slamdance Studios acquired and released four Slamdance favorites and award winners through Cinedigm/New Video, including Monteith McCollum's Hybrid, Ron Eyal and Eleanor Burke's Stranger Things, Rudd Simmons' The First Season, and Daniel Martinico's OK, Good.

 Also in 2013, "The Slam Collective" made Slamdance's first collaborative feature film called I Want to Be an American.
 In the spirit of the surrealist parlor game of chance Exquisite Corpse, 7 Slamdance filmmakers each made a documentary short film based on imagery forwarded on by the previous filmmaker in the chain.
 In January 2015, Slamdance Studios launched a streaming program on Hulu that includes Slamdance favorites and independent classics including Marc Levin's Slam, Cullen Hoback's Terms and Conditions May Apply, and Gerard Johnson's Tony.
-The Slamdance-produced short film "D.I.Y.", featuring conversations with prominent Slamdance alumni Christopher Nolan, Penelope Spheeris, and the Russo brothers also premiered on the platform.
+The Slamdance-produced short film "D.I.Y.", featuring conversations with prominent Slamdance alumni Christopher Nolan, Penelope Spheeris, and the Russo brothers premiered on the platform.

 In 2015, Slamdance partnered with filmmakers Steve Yu and Diamond Dallas Page for a theatrical release of The Resurrection of Jake the Snake as the first title for Slamdance Presents, a distribution enterprise dedicated to creating theatrical and other commercial opportunities for independent filmmakers.
 The Resurrection Of Jake The Snake documents the rehabilitation of Jake Roberts and Scott Hall.
-The film played in markets in the United States and Canada, including Los Angeles, New York City, Chicago, Atlanta, Philadelphia, and Baltimore.
-Upon its subsequent VOD release, The Resurrection Of Jake The Snake became the number one documentary on iTunes.
+The film played in the United States and Canada including Los Angeles, New York City, Chicago, Atlanta, Philadelphia, and Baltimore.
+After its VOD release, The Resurrection Of Jake The Snake became the number one documentary on iTunes.
 In 2017, Slamdance Presents acquired four award-winning and critically acclaimed films now available on VOD: Driftwood by Paul Taylor, Dead Hands Dig Deep by Jai Love, Without by Mark Jackson, and The Ground We Won by Christopher Pryor.